AALIYAH f Arabic, English (Modern)

-From an English surname, originally taken from various place names, which were derived from a Celtic word meaning "high".
+From an English surname, originally taken from various place names, which were derived from a Celtic word meaning "high"

 ARETHA f English

 ARLINE f English

 Meaning unknown, possibly invented by Michael William Balfe for the main character in his opera The Bohemian Girl

 ASHLEY f & m English

-From an English surname which was originally derived from place names meaning "ash tree clearing"
+From an English surname that was originally derived from place names meaning "ash tree clearing"

 ASHTON m & f English

-From a surname which was originally derived from a place name which meant "ash tree town"
+From a surname that was originally derived from a place name that meant "ash tree town"

 ASTON m & f English (Rare)

-From a surname which was originally derived from a place name which meant "east town" in Old English or from the given name ÆÐELSTAN
+From a surname that was originally derived from either a place name meaning "east town" in Old English or from the given name ÆÐELSTAN

 AUDLEY m English

 in Old English.